sftpgo/docs/docs/dynamic-user-mod.md

 If you enable FTP and allow both encrypted and plain text sessions, the pre-login hook is executed after receiving the FTP `USER` command.
 If you return an SFTPGo user with `ftp_security` set to `1` and the FTP session is not encrypted, it will be terminated.
 In this case where the pre-login hook is executed even if an external authentication hook is defined.

 You can disable the hook on a per-user basis.

+You can also instruct SFTPGo to skip the pre-login hook for recently active users by setting `pre_login_cache_time` (seconds) on the user object.
+While the user's last login is within the configured window the hook is bypassed.
+This is useful for protocols like WebDAV where every HTTP request re-authenticates and the hook would otherwise fire on every request.
+Set to `0` (default) to always run the hook.

 The structure for SFTPGo users can be found within the [OpenAPI schema](https://sftpgo.com/rest-api){:target="_blank"}.